coolwanglu/pdf2htmlEX/README.md

 ## Contact

+* Lu Wang <coolwanglu@gmail.com>
-Suggestions and questions are welcome.
+  * Suggestions and questions are welcome.

-Please read [FAQ](https://github.com/coolwanglu/pdf2htmlEX/wiki/FAQ) before sending an email to me.
+  * Please read [FAQ](https://github.com/coolwanglu/pdf2htmlEX/wiki/FAQ) before sending an email to me.
 Or your message might be ignored.

-I should be much more user-friendly than pdf2htmlEX.
+  * Expect me to be much more user-friendly than pdf2htmlEX.

-* Lu Wang <coolwanglu@gmail.com>
   * Accepting messages in Chinese, English or Japanese

 ### Special Thanks